-Now that you have an understanding of your costs, do some quick calculations to figure out how much you need to charge to live the lifestyle you’ve designed for yourself.
-This way you can figure out your price per hour as well as how much to charge for other jobs, too (i.e. fixed rates, rather than just billable hours).
+Now that you have an understanding of your costs, do some quick calculations to establish how much you need to charge to live the lifestyle you’ve designed for yourself.
+This way you can calculate your price per hour as well as how much to charge for other jobs, too (i.e. fixed rates, rather than just billable hours).

 Note:for the purposes of this exercise we’ll assume that you work typical business hours.